Downloads

 The easiest way to install Configure on an existing device is by using the Mender APT repository.
 See the add-on page for Mender Configure for more information for other installation alternatives.

-To install mender-configure using Mender APT repository, follow the instructions for installing Mender clients using the APT repository.
+To install mender-configure using Mender APT repository, follow the instructions for installing the Mender Client using the APT repository.
 After the final step, install mender-configure using the package manager:

 sudo apt-get install mender-configure